HaxeFoundation/HaxeManual/content/09-macro.md

 <!--label:macro-initialization-->
 ### Initialization Macros

-Initialization macros are invoked from command line by using the `--macro callExpr(args)` command.
-This registers a callback which the compiler invokes after creating its context, but before typing what was argument to `--main`.
+Initialization macros are invoked from the command line by using the `--macro callExpr(args)` command.
+This registers a callback which the compiler invokes after creating its context, but before typing the argument to `--main`.
 This then allows configuring the compiler in some ways.

 If the argument to `--macro` is a call to a plain identifier, that identifier is looked up in the class `haxe.macro.Compiler` which is part of the Haxe Standard Library.
 It comes with several useful initialization macros which are detailed in its [API](http://api.haxe.org//haxe/macro/Compiler.html).

-As an example, the `include` macro allows inclusion of an entire package for compilation, recursively if necessary.
+As an example, the `include` macro allows the inclusion of an entire package for compilation, recursively if necessary.
 The command line argument for this would then be `--macro include('some.pack', true)`.

 Of course it is also possible to define custom initialization macros to perform various tasks before the real compilation.
 A macro like this would then be invoked via `--macro some.Class.theMacro(args)`.
 For instance, as all macros share the same [context](macro-context), an initialization macro could set the value of a static field which other macros use as configuration.